“

 Maybe we have lost the ability, that sixth sense that allows us to see miracles and have visions and understand that we are something other, larger than what we have been told.
 Maybe evolution has been going on in reverse longer than I suspect, and we are already sad, dumb fish.

-Richard Flanagan (Gould's Book of Fish: A Novel in 12 Fish)
+Richard Flanagan (Gould's Book of Fish)

 Group pressure is also a fascinating process to watch.
 Given enough arguments, time, and stress, even the most resolute and determined man can be made fearful enough to completely reverse his ideals to conform with everyone else.